 Ever since the Vietnam war, a paradigm shift has occurred within foreign policy studies in an effort to account for the challenge of proxy and guerilla warfare.
-Moreover, ever since September 11, 2001, challenges related to varying definition of what constitutes terrorism on one hand, and to the spread of violent extremism on the other, have taken international security studies by storm.
-Given the fact that such unconventional elements tend to operate by exploiting weaknesses that are inherent in the global political and economic system, including the fragility of software, of tax systems, and of financial reporting, States have sought to both ward themselves from such threats all while adopting, paradoxically, some of their tactics especially when such non-State actors seem to be ultimately, linked, directly or indirectly, to another patron State.
-How can foreign policymaking account for all of these new actors?
-This session shall also include preparations to the Petit Oral.
+Moreover, ever since September 11, 2001, challenges related to varying definitions of what constitutes terrorism on one hand, and to the spread of violent extremism on the other, have taken international security studies by storm.
+This has led to the growth of new fields of study, including Illicit Financial Flows (IFFs) and countering terrorism financing.
+Private and public sector actors cooperate but also clash in the application of such mechanisms.
+Moreover, the development of Data Science, Machine Learning and of Artificial Intelligence, has brought to the forefront both threats of weaponization and surveillance from State and non-State actors.
+What are the world's emerging threats, what impact do they have on States and societies, and what place are they likely to occupy in the future of international relations?